bodrick/awesome/README.md

 *   [ritterim/stuntman](https://github.com/ritterim/stuntman) - Library for impersonating users during development leveraging ASP.NET Identity.
 *   [projectkudu/kudu](https://github.com/projectkudu/kudu) - Kudu is the engine behind git/hg deployments, WebJobs, and various other features in Azure Web Sites.
 It can also run outside of Azure.
 *   [JoshClose/CsvHelper](https://github.com/JoshClose/CsvHelper) - Library to help reading and writing CSV files
-*   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
-It also allows uploading images, text or other types of files to many supported destinations you can choose from.
+*   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open-source application that enables users to capture or record any area of their screen with a single keystroke.
+It also supports uploading images, text, and various file types to a wide range of destinations.
 *   [Bertware/bukkitgui2](https://github.com/Bertware/bukkitgui2) - A completely new version of BukkitGUI , which is easier in use, faster, and more powerful
 *   [snakefoot/snaketail-net](https://github.com/snakefoot/snaketail-net) - Tail utility for monitoring text log files and Windows EventLog
 *   [microsoft/nodejstools](https://github.com/microsoft/nodejstools) - Node.js Tools for Visual Studio